NethServer/nethsecurity/packages/ns-api/README.md

 ### service-status

-Retrive the status of a service:
+Retrieve the status of a service:
 ```
 api-cli ns.dashboard service-status --data '{"service": "internet"}'
 ```